kapilkathuria/lrn_docker/README.md

 * insall docker for windows or mac - - it contains
    * Docker client: tool we use
    * docker server: tools responsible for creating images, running containers etc.

+## Docker containers
+two use different version of software together, name spacing can be used.

+another related feature is control group - this is used to limited amount of resources avaiable for separate namespace

+container: isolated part  - which can do everything  a normal software can do. it accesses system resources via os kernel still keeping isolation. specific software are avaialble within container

+it also has specific startup command.

+docker uses linux kernel.

+when we install docker, it install linux kernel.

+## Useful commands
+* Run a container
+docker run name-of-image
+docker run hello-world

+* overriding the command
+docker run name-of-image command ex. docker run name-of-image ls --> this will list all the folders/files

+default command in docker will not be used

+* list runningn containers
+docker ps
+docker ps --all --> shows all containers created

+* watch output from container
+docker start -a <image-id>

+* start container again
+docker ps --all
+docker start <id>  --> id can be seen from first command. it starts container again

+* remoivng stopped containers
+see all container
+docker system prune --> this will remove all containers

+* reteriving output logs
+docker logs container-id

+* stopping containers
+docker create busybox ping google.com docker start container-id docker logs container-id --> see the log docker ps --> will show running container docker stop container-id